-- REQUIRED ARGUMENTS: Arguments x, y and data are exactly the same as in lm.bp function. - ADDITIONAL OPTIONAL ARGUMENTS - Arguments formula1, formula2, zeroL3, maxit, pres and print.details: are exactly the same as in lm.bp function. - distribution='discrete': Specifies the type of inflated distribution; 'discrete' = Discrete(J = jmax), 'poisson' = $Poisson(\theta)$, 'geometric' = $Geometric(\theta)$. - jmax=2: Number of parameters used in Discrete distribution.
-This argument is not used when the diagonal is inflated with the Geometric or the Poisson distribution.
+Arguments 11, 12 and data are exactly the same as in lm.bp function.

+- Arguments 1112, 13, common.intercept, zeroL3, maxit, pres and verbose are the same as in lm.bp function. - distribution="discrete" Specifies the type of inflated distribution; "discrete" = Discrete(J = jmax), "poisson" $= Poisson(\theta)$, "geometric" $= Geometric(\theta)$. - jmax=2 Number of parameters used in Discrete distribution.
+This argument is not used when the diagonal is inflated with the geometric or the Poisson distribution.